Casao/jasmine-as-promised/README.md

 to force the test runner to pause the tests in order to wait for the async response.
 This traditional approach is verbose and error-prone when create many tests for async APIs.

-Here is a sample of code constructed in the tradition, *old way* where the `authors.login()` is asynchronouse and returns a promise instance:
+Here is a sample of code constructed in the tradition, *old way* where the `authors.validate()` is asynchronous and returns a promise instance:

 ```js
 it( "should respond successfully for valid authors", function () {